mozilla/mozreport/README.md

 mozreport is a CLI tool that intends to help streamline the process of preparing an experiment report.

+## Installing mozreport

+Homebrew users can install mozreport with
+`brew install mozilla/mozreport/mozreport`.

+You can also install mozreport using `pip3 install mozreport`.
+(You might consider using [pipsi](https://github.com/mitsuhiko/pipsi).)

+Mozreport requires Python 3.6+.

 ## Using mozreport

 ```